 No one wants to find out their business has been infested with mice.
 Not only are they unsightly, but they are also a health risk to yourself, your employees, and your clients.
 Furthermore, they can create discord between employees who wish to either save or kill the rodent, raising office tensions.
 Whatever your stance on mice is, I think we can all agree that they do not belong in the workplace.
-Therefore, it is important that steps are taking in order to prevent such an event from occurring.
+Therefore, it is important to take steps toward preventing mice in the workplace.
 Together, let’s review what can happen if a mouse has found its way into your business, and what to do if one has decided to make your business it’s home.

 The Risk Mice Pose